 2. The Log Position

-A couple sleeping on their side with the arms and legs straight
+A couple sleeping on their side with their arms and legs straight

 3. The Yearner Position